Vietnamese architecture

+Vietnamese architecture (Kiến trúc Việt Nam) refers to the structural style and aesthetic features of the Vietnamese throughout the development of history, including the influence and integration of regional and global architectural styles.
+Vietnamese architecture emerged from the need for shelter and the unique challenges presented by tropical climate.
+Vietnamese architecture can be reflected in anywhere from ceremonial buildings to regular infrastructure, notable examples of this are đình, shrines, temples, nhà thờ họ, citadels, palaces, etc. There are three main architectural eras, which include Ancient, Dynastic and Modern.

 Ancient architecture

-Ancient architecture in Vietnam had stilt houses (Vietnamese: nhà sàn) built with materials like wood and bamboo.
-Depictions of these houses are seen on Đông Sơn bronze drums.
-There are 2 types of houses with roofs curved up like a boat and roofs curved down like turtle shells.
-In the 2nd century BC, An Dương Vương built the Cổ Loa citadel with a spiral shape and was the first citadel built in Vietnam.
+Ancient Vietnamese architecture prior to Chinese influence: ancient people utilized thatching and elevated floors to avoid wild animals.
+Building materials are typically wood, bamboo.
+Depictions of these houses can be seen on Đông Sơn bronze drums.
+There are 2 types of houses, identified by their distinct roof shape with one curved up like boats and the other down like turtle shells.
+In 2nd century BC, An Dương Vương instructed the Cổ Loa citadel to be built with a spiral shape and was the first citadel built in Vietnam.
 Thus the name Cổ Loa, literally means "ancient spiral", cổ meaning ancient and loa meaning spiral.
+Then came architectural influences imported from China, during this period, Vietnamese architecture was influenced by Buddhist architecture.